 Davis Middle School Mathematics is a differentiated curriculum focused on developing the student’s ability to integrate math skills and concepts in real-world applications across disciplines, as well as developing abstract thinking and problem solving.
 The curriculum is explorative and rigorous, built on foundations necessary for success in higher mathematics, and is based on the most recent National Council of Teachers of Mathematics standards.
 As students progress through the Middle School Math curriculum, they become familiar with the properties of mathematics; the language of algebra; solving equations, adding, calculating rational numbers and integers; solving inequalities; understanding concepts of statistics and graphs; probability; applying algebra to geometry; measurement; introduction to trigonometry; and the study of polynomials.
 Students learn by balancing practice and skill development with hands-on activities, technology, and projects and investigations.

 The Davis Academy places a strong emphasis on Language Arts and delivers a balanced literacy program at every grade level.
 Lower School students have two periods of Language Arts each day, and teachers incorporate whole group, small group and individual instruction to meet the needs of all learners.
 In the early grades, students are taught phonics and decoding skills through the Orton-Gillingham multisensory approach to give them a firm foundation in reading.
 Students learn to work independently and cooperatively with their peers in self-directed literacy centers that reinforce specific reading and writing skills and strategies.
 Concepts related to Judaic Studies, Social Studies, and Science are integrated into the literacy centers as well.
-Students in all grades read authentic literature across all genres through selections pulled from our Scholastic-leveled book room.
-Davis students develop their writing skills through instruction in vocabulary, grammar and writing techniques.
+Through guided reading groups and novel studies, students in all grades read authentic literature across all genres using selections pulled from our leveled book room.
+Davis students develop writing skills through instruction in vocabulary, grammar and writing techniques.
 We emphasize the importance of writing conventions and the elements of expository and narrative text while encouraging students to develop their own “voice” and style of writing.
 Students showcase their own publication at our annual “Young Author’s Night”.

 Our elementary Science program provides a complete and engaging hands-on curriculum focused on scientific foundations.
 Lessons and labs focus on life, earth and physical science.
 Students are encouraged to read, explore, absorb, and learn science through child-centered lectures, labs and fun activities which will expand and reinforce science concepts and literacy skills.
 Additionally, our students are introduced to and explore the scientific method while expanding their observation and analytical skills that are critical to their success in their future studies of physics, chemistry and biology.